MSeal/RimworldThanksForTheFish/README.md

 #### 0.19.4
 > Fix for fish meat rotting in RimFridge's coolers (and maybe other situations?).
 Thanks mrStorrs for finding a fix, as it doesn't occur for all user setups!

+#### 0.19.5
+> Fishing made more mod friendly.
+Now adding a "Fishable" tag to terrain types will allow for fishing there.
+Additionally a "NoFishingRules" tag on terrain will skip checking for water size / distance from other fishing spots.
+This should enable making custom terrain changes to fit other modding ideas without changing TFATF directly.